alexVinarskis/display-switch-keycombo/README.md

 ## Logging

-* On MacOS: the log file is written to `/Users/USERNAME/Library/Logs/display-switch/display-switch.log`
+* On MacOS: the log file is written to `/Users/USERNAME/Library/Logs/display-switch-keycombo/display-switch-keycombo.log`
-* On Windows: the log file is written to `%LOCALAPPDATA%\display-switch\display-switch.log`
+* On Windows: the log file is written to `%LOCALAPPDATA%\display-switch-keycombo\display-switch-keycombo.log`
-* On Linux: The log file is written to `$XDG_DATA_HOME/display-switch/display-switch.log` or `~/.local/share/display-switch/display-switch.log`
+* On Linux: The log file is written to `$XDG_DATA_HOME/display-switch-keycombo/display-switch-keycombo.log` or `~/.local/share/display-switch-keycombo/display-switch-keycombo.log`

 ## Building from source